About Evan:

 From New York City to Rural Roads

 Born and raised in New York City, Evan graduated from Brown University and received his Master's degree at the University of Pennsylvania.
-Specialties include mathematics (he was captain of his respective math team at the Bronx High School of Science all four years), science, and geography (especially GIS—Geographic Information Systems).
+Specialties include mathematics, science, and geography / GIS—Geographic Information Systems.